damilarekoiki/estateintel/README.md

 - A migration for the book table was added to database/migrations/2022_03_07_014052_book.php

 Model
-- The class app/Model/Book.php is the instance for the book table
+- The class app/Model/Book.php is the model for the book table

 Route
 - routes/api.php uses app/Http/Controllers/BookController.php and calls the method fetchExternalBooks to fetch the books from the external api